These are the rules for computer and online safety in 2021.

 There continue to be waves of fraudulent phone calls from criminals trying to steal your credit card and install malware on your computer.
 The scammers play on our fears about online security, just like the poisoned web pages that bring up phony onscreen security warnings.
 Don’t lower your defenses!

-A recent report said that more than half the calls to mobile phones in 2019 will be robocalls.
+A 2018 report said that more than half the calls to mobile phones are robocalls.

 If you don’t recognize the caller or the phone number, don’t pick up.
 If you pick up, the number will be marked in the robocaller’s database as belonging to a live person and you’ll get more calls.
 If the voice message says to pick up and press a number to be put on the Do Not Call list, do not pick up and press the button.
 They’re lying about the Do Not Call List.